 While few rivers in the region have lost species outright, within rivers both the number of sites at which species occur and species abundances have declined.
 The recent fauna was first surveyed by Isely in the early 1900s (Isely 1911, 1914; Isely 1924; Isely 1931).
 He conducted a comprehensive distributional survey of the mussel fauna of the Red River drainage, focusing on the eastern half of Oklahoma, as part of a nation-wide effort by the U.S. Bureau of Fisheries to find mussel populations to harvest for the pearl-button industry.
 Isely sampled 20 sites in the Red River drainage from 1910-1912 (Isely 1924); six of these sites are now under impoundments.
-From 1990-1995 Vaughn (2000) resampled 19 sites in the Red River drainage, the majority in southeastern Oklahoma, that had been sampled historically by Isely and Valentine and Stansbery.
+In the 1960s Valentine and Stansbery (1971) collected from 9 sites, including one that had previously been sampled by Isely; one of these sites has been inundated by an impoundment.
+From 1990-1995 Vaughn (2000) re-sampled 19 sites in the Red River drainage, the majority in southeastern Oklahoma, that had been sampled historically by Isely and Valentine and Stansbery.
 She found that species richness decreased at 89% of the sites and that 86% of species occurred at fewer sites than in the past.
-Vaughn used these data to calculate local extinction rates (extinction rate from a local patch or site, not the river as a whole).
+Vaughn used these data to calculate local extinction rate from a local patch or site, not the river as a whole).
 Local extinction rates were significantly greater than colonization rates, indicating that mortality of mussels is exceeding recruitment in the region (Vaughn 2000).